maciej-ka/learning-notes/various.md

 models for reading and writing data to optimize and improve performance,
 scalability, and maintainability.

+used where read and write operations
+- have very different requirements or
+- where scalability is critical

 #### Event Sourcing Integration
 Often paired with Event Sourcing to maintain an immutable log of changes.

+#### Query Model
+Provides a read-optimized view of the user's profile (e.g., a denormalized or cached representation).